 - Any rules about visitors in the intensive care unit, or ICU.

 If you have questions about your hospital stay, please ask.
 We want to make sure you and your family feel as comfortable as possible.

 The surgery in Stage 1 takes two to three hours.
 You stay overnight in the hospital.
 Then, you can usually go back home and recover until it is time for Stage 2.

 You have general anesthesia, so you are asleep and not aware of anything during your DBS surgery.
-Your surgeon will shave some hair from the top of your head for the surgery.
+Your surgeon will shave all of the hair from the top of your head for the surgery.
+We shave your entire head to protect you from infection.
 Your hair will grow back.